Somerset: 20th century

 Many Somerset soldiers died during the First World War, with the Somerset Light Infantry suffering nearly 5,000 casualties.
 War memorials were put up in most of the county's towns and villages; only nine, described as the Thankful Villages, had none of their residents killed.
-During the Second World War the county was a base for troops preparing for the D-Day landings.
-Some of the hospitals which were built for the casualties of the war remain in use.
+During the Second World War, the county was a base for troops preparing for the D-Day landings.
+Some of the hospitals that were built for the casualties of the war remain in use.
 The Taunton Stop Line was set up to repel a potential German invasion.
 The remains of its pill boxes can still be seen along the coast, and south through Ilminster and Chard.

 A number of decoy towns were constructed in Somerset in World War II to protect Bristol and other towns.
 They were designed to mimic the nighttime geometry of "blacked out" streets, railway lines, and Bristol Temple Meads railway station, to encourage German bombers away from these targets.
 One, on the German radio navigation beam flight path to Bristol, was constructed on Beacon Batch.
 It was laid out by Shepperton Studios, based on aerial photographs of the city's railway marshalling yards.
 The decoys were fitted with dim red lights, simulating activities such as the stoking of steam locomotives.
 Burning bales of straw soaked in creosote were used to simulate the effects of incendiary bombs dropped by the first wave of Pathfinder night bombers; meanwhile, incendiary bombs dropped on the correct location were quickly smothered, wherever possible.
 Drums of oil were also ignited to simulate the effect of a blazing city or town, with the aim of fooling subsequent waves of bombers into dropping their bombs on the wrong location.

 The Chew Magna decoy town was hit by half a dozen bombs on 2 December 1940, and over a thousand incendiaries on 3 January 1941.
 The following night the Uphill decoy town, protecting the airfield at Weston-super-Mare, was bombed; a herd of dairy cows was hit, killing some and severely injuring others.